Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories

 commutes.
 Using that $f$ is a $T$-immersion gives that $T\pi_0 \circ \alpha = T\pi_0 \circ \beta$ and so allows us to deduce that $\alpha = \beta$.
 So that the naturality square for $\pi_1$ is a prepullback.
 Running this same argument for arbitrary $m \in \N$ gives that $\pi_1$ is a $T$-immersion. \end{proof}

-When given a $p$-carrable morphism it is significantly simpler to check if is a $T$-immersion since we now show this is the case precisely when its horizontal descent morphism is $T$-monic.
+When given a $p$-carrable morphism $f:X \to Y$, it is significantly simpler to check when $f$ is a strong $T$-immersion by making use of the horizontal descent of $f$.
+In particular, we will show that $f$ is a strong $T$-immersion precisely when its horizontal descent of $f$ is $T$-monic.